 Most Popular: Celestron NexStar 8SE

 The NexStar 8se is a motor driven compound telescope with an 8-inch aperture.
 It’s design allows it to capture fine details from galaxies and other deep space objects in the night sky.
-The 8SE retails for around $1200 (see today’s price on Amazon).
+The 8SE retails for around $1200 (see today’s price in a new tab).

 The telescope’s single fork arm construction makes it easy to assemble and take down.
 It weighs only 16 pounds (7.25kg) so it’s no trouble to transport it to your favorite dark sky location.